 The activity is for students who play violin, viola, cello and string bass.

 The purpose of this group is so string students of similar playing abilities can play together in small groups/ensembles regardless of their grade level.
-We will start

-Students are welcome on one or both days depending upon their other after school activities.
 You can play all year of as much of the year as you have time to participate.
 Students will have the opportunity to perform throughout the year.

 Sources of Strength

 Sources of Strength: A best practice youth suicide